 Mercy is a teacher in Zomba District, in the southern region of Malawi.
 Having grown up and completed school in Zomba, Mercy has first hand experience of the challenges many of her students face.
 Although from a poor family, her parents took care of several orphans in the community.
 Their compassion inspired Mercy to become a Teacher Mentor, helping the most marginalized girls in her school to fulfil their potential.

 A pillar of CAMFED’s support network, Teacher Mentors are government teachers who receive specialized training from CAMFED in key facets of the program, including child protection and psychosocial support.
-Working closely with fellow teachers, CAMFED alumnae in the CAMA network, and community members, Mercy plays a critical role in delivering the holistic support needed for her students to stay in school and succeed.
+Working closely with fellow teachers, members of the CAMFED Association (CAMA), and community members, Mercy plays a critical role in delivering the holistic support needed for her students to stay in school and succeed.

 “The most vulnerable child in Malawi is the girl… If we help these girls, it means that one day, we will have a better Malawi.”

 The challenges that schoolgirls in Mercy’s district face are rooted in poverty and the shortage of secondary schools in Malawi.
 As a result, many girls walk unthinkably long distances to and from school every day, often setting off on an empty stomach before dawn and returning after sunset.
 Weary, hungry and struggling to concentrate, girls may be late for class and have little or no time to study in the evenings, making it more difficult to do well in school.
 Girls from poor families are also especially vulnerable to exploitation, resulting in teen pregnancy or a promise of marriage, which may seem the only option in the face of financial insecurity and chronic youth unemployment.

 Together with CAMFED, Mercy is working to end this cycle and unleash the promise in girls.